Indoor practices don’t deter top-ranked Witches

 The last of the baseball unbeatens in Class A North fell Monday as three-time defending state champion Bangor lost to Camden Hills of Rockport 3-1 in eight innings.

-Freshman Jason Greenleaf’s drove home two runs in the top of the eighth to provide the margin of victory for senior pitcher Garrison Locke, who scattered eight hits while striking out eight batters and yielding just one run.
+Freshman Jason Greenleaf drove home two runs in the top of the eighth to provide the margin of victory for senior pitcher Garrison Locke, who scattered eight hits while striking out eight batters and yielding just one run.

-Coach Paul McDonald’s Windjammers entered the game just 1-3 and were coming off a 16-0 loss to Hampden Academy, but the victory over 6-1 Bangor elevated Camden Hills to fifth place in the Class A North Heal points.
+Coach Paul McDonald’s Windjammers entered the game just 1-3 and were coming off a 16-0 loss to Hampden Academy, but the victory over 6-1 Bangor elevated Camden Hills to fifth place in the Class A North Heal Points.

-Second-ranked Bangor returns to action Wednesday night against No. 8 Hampden Academy in a scheduled 7 p.m. start from Bordick Park in Hampden.
+Second-ranked Bangor returns to action Wednesday against No. 8 Hampden Academy in a scheduled 4:30 p.m. start from Bordick Park in Hampden.

 Hampden is 4-2 this spring under coach McLean Poulin, with its only losses a 5-3 defeat at No. 4 Edward Little of Auburn on April 21 and a 5-2 setback at No. 3 Oxford Hills of South Paris on April 28.

-The Broncos’ pitching staff, led by University of Maine-bound senior righthander Alex McKenney, has yielded just 11 runs in its first six games this spring.
+The Broncos’ pitching staff, led by University of Maine-bound senior right-hander Alex McKenney, has yielded just 11 runs in its first six games this spring.

-Just five unbeaten baseball teams remain in the North entering Tuesday’s schedule, Class B Nokomis of Newport (6-0), Class C George Stevens Academy of Blue Hill (6-0), and Class D Katahdin of Stacyville (4-0), Fort Fairfield (5-0) and Shead of Eastport (3-0).
+Just five unbeaten baseball teams remained in the North entering Tuesday’s schedule, Class B Nokomis of Newport (6-0), Class C George Stevens Academy of Blue Hill (6-0), and Class D Katahdin of Stacyville (4-0), Fort Fairfield (5-0) and Shead of Eastport (3-0).